nojronatron/BF-BMX/README.md

 _Note_: The exact same log file format is used by the Server Service and the Desktop App, with the exception that the Desktop App logs all Bib Records to a single file whereas the Server logs Bib Data in individual files, one file per Winlink Message ID.

+### Desktop Log Entry Details

+`INFO:` ...about Monitors Alpha, Bravo, and Charlie: These log entries can usually be ignored unless there is a problem with initializing, starting, or stopping a Monitor.
+Logged information will be adjusted in a future release to be less noisy and more helpful.

+`INFO: Discovered file path {fullfilename} creation stamp {datetime} for processing.` and `INFO: Path {path} sent to screen for display`: When a file create event is detected the file information sent to the Desktop App UI.

+`INFO: Sending file {fullfilename} created at {datetime} to file processor`: When a file create event is detected, the file contents are sent to the Matchers for processing.

+`INFO: ProcessBibs: Found {Number} strict and {Number} relaxed matches in Message ID {Winlink ID}.
+Returning {Number} items.`: Helps the Desktop Operator understand how many Bib Records were found in the Winlink Message.

+`INFO: PostWinlinkMessageAsync: Response was success status code.` and `INFO: Message ID: {ID} => Wrote to file? {boolean}.
+Posted to API? {boolean}.
+Items stored in memory: {number}.`: Describe how far the component proceeded through the steps of logging, storing, and sending data to the Server Service.

+There are plenty of other log entries, but these are likely the most helpful in terms of resolving unexpected issues.
+Get used to reviewing the log files so you gain familiarity with their content and "what is normal".

 ## Use the Server Service

 The Server Service is a background service based on fully-fledge web components from Microsoft's `ASP.NET Core`: